the issue

 Read that again.
 One in three.
 Why?

 There is a widespread, overlooked issue facing many classrooms today: how do we teach students how to listen, read, and write?
 Every day in classrooms across the country, teachers are trying to fill a gap that has never been properly addressed within the education system.
+That gap is a lack of knowledge about how to learn.

 This critical issue introduces several problems in a classroom: